pattys-code/rock-paper-scissors/README.md

-Odin Projekt 3: Rock,Paper, Scissors
+###Odin Projekt 3: Rock,Paper, Scissors

-Aim: Create a mini game for "Rock, Paper, scissors".
-The game should be played until either the computer or the human player wins.
+*Aim:* Create a mini game for "Rock, Paper, scissors".
+The game should be played until either the computer or the human player has 5 points.
 The score is kept and the winner announced at the end.

 --------------------------------------------------------------------------------------------------
 *First stage:* Simple console game